Introduction

 -H 'Authorization: Bearer 5ebc03d6-8b2b-44ad-bf65-72d4f1491dda'

 The requests in CarrierX API are made using the standard REST notation, typical for web services.
-This includes the URL, to which the request will be sent, the request method, the request related headers, and, optionally, a payload.

 Request URL

-The usual path to the API objects include the base URL to the API used with the object (Core API base URL for the objects used throughout the CarrierX products, or specific API base URLs used for FlexML, Mediator, or Conference), and the path to the object collections and the object items.
+The usual path to the API objects includes the base URL to the API used with the object (Core API base URL for the objects used throughout the CarrierX products, or specific API base URLs used for FlexML, Mediator, or Conference), and the path to the object collections and the object items.

 If the action targets the specific object, the path to it will include the object secure ID (SID), which allows to distinguish the targeted object from the other ones in the same collection.